DecryptMike/DecryptMike/README.md

 - 👩‍💻 Proficient In Various Programming Languages & Tools
 - ✊🏽 Vegan For The Animals

+## 🛠 Skills

+I Have A Diverse Skill Set, As Intricate As The Matrix Itself

 ### Software Applications
 - Development Tools: Docker (Intermediate), Git (Advanced), Jenkins (Intermediate), VS Code (Advanced)